Backblaze/B2_Command_Line_Tool/changelog.d/+keylocker_migration.changed.md

-Switched to cloud-based signing using DigiCert KeyLocker
+Switched to cloud-based signing using DigiCert KeyLocker.